marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/generics-in-java-vs-dotnet.md

 #### C#

 C# retains type information for methods.
-You can retrieve information about open generic methods, and then instantiate closed version from them.
+You can retrieve information about an open generic methods, and then instantiate a closed version from it.
 The runtime will also validate arguments when invoking that method.

 ```csharp
 class MyClass